Speaking out: how to get your voice heard

 Facts and where to find them

-H o keep up on the issues and policy changes affecting asylum seekers?
-In response to troubled citizens needing to get facts straight, we’re starting a series of simple Fact Sheets.
-Each will summarize the current situation and send you to authoritative sites to get more information from their fact sheets and discussions.
+Do you need to keep up on the issues and policy changes affecting asylum seekers?
+In response to troubled citizens needing to get facts straight, we provide here simple Fact Sheets and brochures.

 We start with a general summary of the main myths about asylum seekers, based on lack of knowledge or perpetrated by the government.
 And the facts.

 This month’s most asked question is about Visas.
 Here’s our fact sheet.

 It’s the question we’re most often asked – so we have prepared this information sheet with suggestions and contacts.
 Click the title to download and do share with your friends.

 MASSG recommends interested people check out the following websites:

 The Refugee Council of Australia at www.refugeecouncil.org.au.
 RCOA hosts an authoritative and very detailed website with information on their research, initiatives, consultations and conferences, with links to governmental sources and detailed reports.
 Get the facts here.